The following article is a guest post written by fellow introvert and blogger Michaela Chung, creator of Introvertspring.com

 Our beliefs about our world and ourselves have a direct impact on our reality.
 Sounds straightforward enough, right?
 Except that our core beliefs are often mysterious and elusive.
 They play a game of hide and seek behind the superficial wall of what we want to believe.

-For introverts, there is often a conflict between our deeply held beliefs about ourselves, and what we truly desire.
+For introverts, there is often a conflict between our deeply held beliefs about ourselves often since childhood, and what we truly desire.
 These hidden beliefs create resistance within us.
 Typically, we are resistant to things that we perceive as bad.

 Examples of hidden beliefs that create resistance: